 Sometime after you accepted through the university, you should have received an email to your personal email account that you submitted with your original application.
 This email is very generic looking and contains your username and temporary password for your first time logging into SMUMN systems.
 If you cannot find this email, please check your spam folder and/or call the Helpdesk for assistance.

-The new Student Portal at SMUMN is where students can add/drop classes, view billing, grades, transcripts, and much more!
+The Student Portal at SMUMN is where students can add/drop classes, view billing, grades, transcripts, and much more!
 To access the Student Portal, go to student.smumn.edu.
-All first time users need to login to SMU Portal first.
-You will not be able to access other SMUMN Systems, including Gmail, until you first login.
+All first time users need to login to SMU Portal first and change their password.
+You will not be able to access other SMUMN Systems, including Gmail, until you change password in the portal.

 Gmail: http://webmail.smumn.edu/ OR mail.google.com